alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 and fight off the good guys that try to stop you.

 A lot of the features are sort of useless, or aren't cost effective.
-For example, in my many plays through the game, I've never found a use for the henchmen.
+For example, in my many plays through the game, I've never found a use for the henchmen, they're too expensive compared to just buying more guys after they die in combat.
 I also don't like that you can only plan and execute 1 mission at a time.
 It really limits the potential multitasking, and once you're in the late game you're mostly just waiting for loading bars to finish and watching your minions mow down enemy forces.
 Despite this, something about the core gameplay loop